Kellenkjames/RB109/other_collection_methods/example_5.md

 The output of the `each_with_index` method is `[1, 2, 3]` and the return value is `nil`.

 This problem demonstrates the behavior of the `each_with_index` method.
-The `each_with_index` method iterates over array indexes and returns the calling object; no matter what expressions are called on elements from inside the block.
+The `each_with_index` method iterates over array indexes and returns the calling object; regardless of what operations are called within the block of the method.